bizley/yii2-content-tools/README.md

     public function actions()
     {
         return [
-            'content-tools-image-upload' => bizley\contenttools\actions\UploadAction::className(),
+            'content-tools-image-upload' => \bizley\contenttools\actions\UploadAction::className(),
-            'content-tools-image-insert' => bizley\contenttools\actions\InsertAction::className(),
+            'content-tools-image-insert' => \bizley\contenttools\actions\InsertAction::className(),
-            'content-tools-image-rotate' => bizley\contenttools\actions\RotateAction::className(),
+            'content-tools-image-rotate' => \bizley\contenttools\actions\RotateAction::className(),
         ];
     }

-The last "save content" action is not prepared so go ahead and take care of it.
+The last "save content" action is not prepared because it depends on the business logic of your application.
+See *Saving content* part at the end of this file.
 Default configuration for this is:

     'saveEngine' => [
         'save' => '/site/save-content',